mpowell3bb/inkscape-silhouette/Commands.md

-                                         coordinate system origin going forward; unclear what n means SPc                                  Select Point Mark      (G)[t]  Unclear what this does T n                                  Buzzer                 (G)  Unclear what n means TB50,n                               Set Orientation        n=0 portrait, n=1 landscape; seems redundant with FN, but Silhouette Studio issues both, so we do too; but judging from the following commands, maybe has to do with regmarks orientation
+                                         coordinate system origin going forward; unclear what n means SPc                                  Select Point Mark      (G)[t]  Unclear what this does T n                                  Buzzer                 (G)  Unclear what n means TB0                                  Unknown                Seen from Silhouette Studio on Portrait3 at the end of job.
+TB50,n                               Set Orientation        n=0 portrait, n=1 landscape; seems redundant with FN, but
+                                         Silhouette Studio issues both, so we do too; but judging from the following commands, maybe has to do with regmarks orientation